teawithfruit/gitty/README.md

 ```

 This format is consistent for all authenticated operations.
 Keep this in mind
-if you are extending Gitty with an operation that requires authentication, be
+if you are extending Gitty with an operation that requires authentication, and
-sure to read the pty.js documentation.
+be sure to read the pty.js documentation.

 ## Author